peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-17 Make Your Mama Sad Type.md

 - He points at Lysanderoth and uses Finger of Death, but then Hymn casts Counterspell and narrowly stops the spell
 - The Priest disappears and reappears next to Hymn
 	- Says he was going to make the death quick and merciful, calls them demon spawn
-	- He shoots another beam of necrotic damage that should knock Hymn unconscious, but that same feeling of invincibility and safety from when Oz touched them earlier washes over them again, and they come back to consciousness with [[Death Ward\|Death Ward]]
+	- He shoots another beam of necrotic damage that should knock Hymn unconscious, but that same feeling of invincibility and safety from when Oz touched them [[Recaps/2023-07-13 Heist Two Electric Boogaloo\|earlier]] washes over them again, and they come back to consciousness with Death Ward
-- He talks about the hungry serpent eating death that we are feeding/protecting and that it will betray us
+- He talks about the hungry serpent eating death that we are feeding and protecting, and that it will betray us
 - Mabel's trauma from losing her family is triggered from seeing Hymn go down, and she dashes over to them as a dire wolf with a Potion of Supreme Healing
 - Priest asks if we have a thought in our heads because we just blunder through life and death, and have unleashed a dam of something we cannot comprehend
 - Oz asks the hand, "What do you want from me?"
-	- Inside the eye she sees its a long sharp skinny piece of iron stuck in the hand about a foot long
+	- Inside the eye she sees its a long sharp skinny piece of iron stuck in the hand about a foot long—looks like a nail
-- Oz pulls it out and feels the wrist with the hand that she cut off start to grow warm --
+- Oz pulls it out and feels the wrist with the hand that she cut off start to grow warm
 - Priest asks, "Why bother wildshaping when you act like feckless animals no matter what shape you take?"
 	- Lysanderoth asks what's in it for us if we listen to him, and Priest says it will save our soul from being forced through a needle and drank by a eldritch snake
-- The Priest is severely weakened after a second blast of [[Sunbeam\|Sunbeam]] from Oz
+- The Priest is severely weakened after a second blast of Sunbeam from Oz
 	- She Disintegrates the Priest, leaving nothing behind
 - Hymn sits crossed-legged on the ground, reveals the eye tattoos on each palm, holds them out, offers the nail to [[Lore/The Hanged God\|The Hanged God]], and asks if it's right and if the curse can be removed now
 		- Hymn tentatively pricks their finger on it
 	- The ring falls off the finger and writhes like a dying worm while shrieking; knocking everyone but Oz unconscious
 - Oz says, "The black sun doesn't set on you.
-Not yet," and heals them all
+Not yet," and heals them all, but they don't get up

- - She finds a book made of some sort of skin and bound in skin underneath the hand
-		- Some Abyssal writing
-			- What has been translated (hastily) by someone in Abyssal, tells of an ancient primordial race that became cannibal serpent gods of death that ate each other whole
-			- This is where the first necromancy comes from
-			- Some fragments talk of becoming a god and the blood sacrifices needed
+>[!redacted]

 - Everything becomes unstable and the church starts collapsing
 	- Oz drags Hymn out
 	- The structure becomes increasingly unstable as she goes back in for Mabel and Lysanderoth, and she hears the sound of laughter as she struggles for a moment over who to save while the ground becomes increasingly unstable